Street organ: Modern usage

 Larger organs are not usually turned by hand, but use an electric motor.
-Such larger instruments are called a fairground organ, band organ or orchestrion.
+Such larger instruments are called fairground organs, band organs or orchestrions.

 In the United Kingdom, many use the term street organ to refer to a mechanically played, piano-like instrument also known as a barrel piano.

 Varieties

 Dutch street organ

 Dutch street organs (unlike the simple street organ) are large organs that play book music.
 They are equipped with multiple ranks of pipes and percussion.
 As originally built the organ was operated by the 'organ grinder' turning a large handle to operate both the bellows/reservoir and the card feed mechanism.
-Almost all examples in the Netherlands have now been converted to belt drive from a small battery powered motor or donkey engine, allowing the organ grinder to collect money.
+Almost all examples in the Netherlands have now been converted to belt drive from a small battery-powered motor or donkey engine, allowing the organ grinder to collect money.

-Slightly smaller than the semi-trailer-sized fairground organ the Dutch street organ is nevertheless able to produce enough volume to be heard easily on a busy street corner.
-Modern Dutch street organs are frequently trailer mounted, and sized for towing behind a pickup or other light truck.
+Slightly smaller than the semi-trailer-sized fairground organ, the Dutch street organ is nevertheless able to produce enough volume to be heard easily on a busy street corner.
+Modern Dutch street organs are frequently trailer-mounted and sized for towing behind a pickup or other light truck.
 Some have a small engine on the front of the chassis allowing them to be self-propelled.

-Dutch street organs are on display at the Museum Speelklok (formerly 'Nationaal Museum van Speelklok tot Pierement') in Utrecht.
+Dutch street organs are on display at the Museum Speelklok (formerly 'Nationaal Museum van Speelklok tot Pierement'), in Utrecht, and at the Draaiorgelmuseum, in Haarlem.